About Oslo

 Fine Dining:

-2. Statholdergaarden: Housed in a historic building, this Michelin-starred restaurant serves classic Norwegian dishes with a contemporary flair.
+2. Statholdergaarden: Housed in a historic building, this Michelin-starred restaurant offers a refined dining experience with a menu highlighting traditional Norwegian flavors and modern gastronomy.

 Food Customs and Dining Etiquette: